Share this:

 Protect Our Seeds from New GMOs

-November 2025: A new threat to organic farmers and seed savers is looming: Genetically engineered (genetically modified or GM) fruit and vegetable seeds could soon be marketed to small growers and home gardeners in Canada.
+A new threat to organic farmers and seed savers is looming: Genetically engineered (genetically modified or GM) fruit and vegetable seeds are being marketed to small growers and home gardeners in Canada.

 What’s at risk: